 Defects caused by electrostatic discharge can be extremely frustrating, since they are not always easy to detect.
 Latent failures caused by electrostatic discharge, or ESD, can cause significant cost increases due to the return or repair of the damaged unit.
 Electrostatic discharge can even cause shorts to occur by creating enough heat to soften solder.

-Electrostatic discharge is caused by both human and machines, and can happen during nearly every point in the manufacturing and assembly processes.
+Electrostatic discharge is caused by both human and machines, and can happen during nearly every point in the manufacturing and PCB Assembly Processes.
 Designing printed circuit boards in ways that prevent damage from electrostatic discharge has become standard, with safeguards including adding extra ground planes to the design, adding more space between traces, minimizing line length, and building safer input and output ports.

 Printed circuit board manufacturers also go to great lengths during the manufacturing process to reduce losses due to damage caused by electrostatic discharge.
 Workers typically wear special clothing, shoes, and grounded wrist bands.
 Grounded anti-static mats are also often used, and the humidity in the air must be controlled so that there is enough moisture to reduce static electricity, but not so much that it could damage the printed circuit boards.